Free Delivery on orders over PKR 3500. Don’t miss discount.

 Identifying the symptoms

-While hereditary hair loss cannot be prevented entirely, there are effective strategies to slow down its progression and promote hair growth.
+While inherited hair loss cannot be prevented entirely, there are effective strategies to slow down its progression and promote hair growth.
 Here are some practical steps you can take:

 Consult a hair care professional

-A dermatologist or trichologist can accurately diagnose your condition and recommend suitable treatment options tailored to your needs.
+A dermatologist or trichologist can accurately diagnose your condition and recommend suitable treatment options tailored to your needs, particularly for addressing female pattern hair loss.

 Medications and topical treatments

-FDA-approved medications such as minoxidil and finasteride can help reduce hair loss and promote regrowth.
-Topical minoxidil treatments can be applied directly to the scalp to stimulate hair follicles.
+FDA-approved medications such as minoxidil and finasteride can help reduce hair loss and promote regrowth of several types of hair.

 Hair transplantation

-Hair transplantation procedures can restore hair density in more advanced cases by transplanting healthy hair follicles from other body parts to the affected areas.
+Hair transplantation procedures can restore hair density in more advanced cases by transplanting healthy hair.
+The follicles from other body parts to the affected areas, help to treat hair loss effectively.

 Complementary Approaches

-In addition to medical interventions, adopting certain lifestyle practices can contribute to hair health:
+In addition to medical interventions, adopting certain lifestyle practices can support hair health and help prevent hair loss.

 Include nutrient-rich foods like fruits, vegetables, whole grains, and lean proteins.
 Supplements containing biotin, vitamins, and minerals specifically targeted for hair health may also be beneficial.